Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Setup

-Intuitively, any price profile $p\in \Omega$ must induce an allocation where all consumers either choose their most-preferred state among those that are accessible from the initial state, or an absorbing state.
-Thus, in a setting with two durables, $p \in \Omega$ is equivalent to market-clearing.
-In a setting with two rentals, $p \in \Omega$ is equivalent to market-clearing and efficiency.\footnote{We follow \cite{NavaShiraldi2019} in referring to price profiles which ensure that all buyers choose their most-preferred (accessible) variety as \emph{efficient}, since they maximize total welfare when marginal costs are zero.} Finally, we let $\bar{p}\in \Omega$ denote a price profile that is associated with the supremum of the profit obtainable in the static game conditional on leaving no trading-up opportunities, $\pi(\bar{p})$.
-This profit supremum exists provided that $\Omega \neq \emptyset$, which is guaranteed unless there exists a state that is accessible only (indirectly) over the course of the game, but not from the initial state, since otherwise we always have $p = (0,0) \in \Omega$.\footnote{We consider the extension to transitional games in \autoref{sec-ext-transitional}.}
+Intuitively, any price profile $p\in \Omega$ must induce an allocation in the static game where the consumer selects either an absorbing state or the most-preferred state among those that are accessible from the initial state.
+Thus, in a setting with two durables, any price profile $p \in \Omega$ must implement market-clearing.
+In a setting with two rentals, in turn, any price profile $p \in \Omega$ must implement market-clearing and efficiency.\footnote{We follow \cite{NavaShiraldi2019} in referring to price profiles which ensure that all buyers choose their preferred (accessible) variety as \emph{efficient} because they maximize total welfare when marginal costs are normalized to zero.}